GrantMeStrength/retro/applekeyboard.md

-# Connecting an Apple II keyboard to other systems
+# Connecting an Apple II keyboard to other systems via USB

 ![](../images/applekey2.jpg)